US consumer spending up modest 0.3 percent in August

-WASHINGTON — U.S. consumer spending edged up a moderate 0.3 percent in August, the smallest gain in six months, as sales of cars and other durable goods fell.
+WASHINGTON — U.S. consumer spending edged up a moderate 0.3 percent in August as sales of cars and other durable goods fell.
 A key gauge of inflation slowed slightly after its biggest annual gain in six years.

-The rise in spending was the weakest since a 0.1 percent bump in February, the Commerce Department reported Friday.
-Spending had been up 0.4 percent in both June and July.
+The rise in spending represented a slowdown from gains of 0.4 percent in both June and July, the Commerce Department reported Friday.
 Consumer spending is closely watched because it accounts for two-thirds of economic activity.

 An inflation gauge closely watched by the Federal Reserve edged up 0.1 percent in August, a tiny gain which left prices rising 2.2 percent over the past 12 months, down from a 2.3 percent 12-month rise in July which had been the fastest pace in six years.